-The minor will be taught using the following literature.
+The minor will be taught based on the following literature.
 Before the start of the course you will receive/be issued the final reading list.

-- Directing the Documentary, Michael Rabiger: 6th edition 2015
+- Directing the Documentary, 6e Edition, Michael Rabiger

-Courses take place five days a week, usually starting at 13:00, and continuing into the evening.
+Courses take place five days a week, and can continue into the evening.

 For the study trip to one of our partner institutes (City University of New York, or Cork) you’ll need a travel budget of € 1,800.